MireyNM/Election_Analysis/README.md

 However, I would suggest few modifications to the code in order to be more efficient for any election file.

 1. **Dynamic approach:** We need to make sure that the code is as abstract as possible so it could be used with any election data file.
-I would suggest make it easier for the user by adding to the code the following:
+I would suggest making it easier for the user by adding to the code the following:
 - Give the user the ability to drag and drop the election file.
 - Generate analysis file based on the file that the user has dragged.